Chris Buck (photographer): Photographs and work

 Buck's move to New York in 1990 focused on magazine portrait work, and began a slow progression in the prominence of his celebrity sitters and the stature of his clients.
 His photography is currently most associated with GQ, Esquire, The Guardian Saturday, and The New York Times Magazine.

 Since the late 1990s Buck has photographed a number of commercial campaigns, for Coca-Cola, Google, Microsoft, Kia, Mazda, Old Spice, and TD Bank.

-His most recognized portraits include those of Steve Martin, Chris Farley, Margaret Atwood, Willie Nelson, Eminem, and Jay-Z. Buck has also photographed many American politicians, including Presidents Barack Obama, George H. W. Bush, George W. Bush and Donald Trump.
+His most recognized portraits include those of Steve Martin, Chris Farley, Margaret Atwood, Willie Nelson, Kendrick Lamar, Eminem, and Jay-Z. Buck has also photographed many American politicians, including Presidents Barack Obama, George H. W. Bush, George W. Bush and Donald Trump.
 Buck has directed several videos for clients, such as GQ, Wired, SAP SE, Oscar Mayer, and Viagra.

 In the spring and summer of 2015 Buck chronicled the adventures and eventual demise of a 3D figurine of himself.
 The series, called Likeness, included 141 photos and videos released daily on his Instagram account.
 56 of the images were included in a limited edition artist book of the series.

+In 2008, Chris Buck published the Isn't series, using look-alikes as stand-ins for real celebrities, including Michael Jackson, Bill Gates, and President George W. Bush.
+The pictures' success come from getting the subjects to pose in ways that the real sittings would be unlikely to do.

+Starting in early 2000 he started his Chris Buck’s Chris Bucks series.
+Inspired by an email he received from a stranger who shared his full name, Buck tracked down his namesakes and photograph them.
+He shot this project over 18 years, shooting in the US, UK, and Canada.
+In 2025, it was exhibited at Cafe Alma in San Francisco, featuring 14 photographs.